-Training was ordered for 7 UMOS.
+Training was ordered for five UMOS.
 The length of the training ordered is case-specific but can vary from approximately an hour to two full days.
-Nine UMOS were placed on enhanced supervision, which requires their supervisor to review a greater number of their subordinate's body-worn camera videos than what is usually required.
+Seventeen UMOS were placed on enhanced supervision, which requires their supervisor to review a greater number of their subordinate's body-worn camera videos than what is usually required.
 This is generally done by number of videos, rather than for a specific length of time.
-Three UMOS were ordered to participate in some type of mentoring, the length of which, again is case-specific.
-One UMOS was referred for potential monitoring, which lasts for a minimum of one year.
+Two UMOS were ordered to participate in some type of mentoring, the length of which, again is case-specific.
+Ten UMOS were ordered to be re-instructed on Department policy by an appropriate supervisor.
+Seven UMOS were ordered to meet with a high-ranking executive either within or outside their command.
+Two UMOS were referred for possible monitoring, which lasts for a minimum of one year.
+One UMOS was referred to the Employee Assistance Unit.
 It should be noted that multiple interventions can be ordered for a single UMOS, when warranted.
-All 14 UMOS for whom intervention was ordered have either completed their interventions or are in the process of completing their interventions.
+Twenty-four UMOS for whom intervention was ordered have completed their interventions, and the other two UMOS are in the process of completing their interventions.

-The Department is also tracking what happens to officers following their EIP assessment.
-Out of the 190 UMOS that were assessed for potential early intervention in the first quarter of 2021, 7 have since received CCRB complaints subsequent to being assessed (intervention had not been ordered); 35 have since become the subject of an internal investigation (intervention had not been ordered); and 1 has since become the subject of a lawsuit (intervention had not been ordered).
+The Department also tracks what happens to officers following their EIP assessment.
+Out of the 137 UMOS that were assessed for potential early intervention in the second quarter of 2021, six have since received CCRB complaints subsequent to being assessed (intervention had been ordered for two of those six UMOS); ten have since become the subject of an internal investigation (intervention had been ordered for three of those ten UMOS); and one has since become the subject of a lawsuit (intervention had not been ordered).
 No UMOS has been terminated or placed on dismissal probation after their EIP assessment.